-AIGA Jacksonville invites you to attend the 27th Annual Student Portfolio Review.
-This year's action-packed two-day event begins Friday evening, April 15, with a keynote presentation by Tad Carpenter.
-Saturday, students get the chance to meet with local design professionals for feedback on their final portfolio or work-in-progress.
+AIGA Jacksonville invites you to attend the 28th Annual Student Portfolio Review.
+This year's two-day event begins Friday evening, April 21, with a keynote presentation by Amy Schwartz, Design Director for Cards Against Humanity.
+Saturday, students are paired with local design professionals for feedback on their final portfolios or works-in-progress.
 Students not reviewing are still welcome to attend Friday for the lecture and Saturday to observe the review.
 Register for both events and receive a discount on admission.

 6–7 p.m.
 Social Hour